The French and Indian War (1754-1763): Causes and Outbreak

 In the middle of April, the general met in Alexandria with the royal governors of Maryland, Massachusetts, New York, Pennsylvania, and Virginia to discuss a four-pronged offensive that summer to oust the French from His Majesty’s North American dominion.
 Armies consisting of regular troops, colonial provincials, and Native American auxiliaries were assembled, and that summer Britain made its mighty thrust to reclaim the continent.

 No war had officially been declared by Britain or France, but fighting raged in Nova Scotia, Upstate New York, and Western Pennsylvania.
 A British force succeeded in capturing two forts in Acadia, thus ousting French influence from the region.
 At the southern shore of Lake George in New York, an entirely colonial force threw back repeated assaults by professional French troops and prevented the crucial waterway from falling into enemy hands.
 These two victories were offset, however, by one of the most disastrous defeats in British military history.
 On July 9, 1755, less than ten miles outside of Fort Duquesne, a force of 1,500 regulars and provincials led by General Braddock was slaughtered at the Battle of the Monongahela.
-Over 900 men fell killed, wounded, or captured to the French, including Braddock, who succumbed to his wounded several days later.
+Over 900 men fell killed, wounded, or captured to the French, including Braddock, who succumbed to his wounds several days later.
 The British expedition that summer against Fort Niagara along Lake Ontario failed to materialize and was called off.
 French presence remained in the Ohio River Valley, Great Lakes, and along Lake Champlain.